 Brian brings a wealth of experience working in global education and developing experiential programs grounded in a commitment to ethics, intercultural learning and building the foundation for a more equitable world, one student at a time and one interaction at a time.

 Brian earned his M.A. and Ph.D. in Geography from the University of Washington in Seattle, his A.B. in Chinese and International Development from Washington University in Saint Louis, and a Certificate in Chinese Studies from the The Johns Hopkins University-Nanjing University Center for Chinese and American Studies in Nanjing, China.
-Brian’s understanding of effective leadership is deeply influenced by his time studying and/or working in Saint Louis, Washington, D.C., Seattle, Houston, and Vermont, in addition to learning languages and living/studying/working in the culturally vibrant, dynamic cities of Nanjing, Harbin, Shanghai, Taipei, and Hanoi.
-His most recent position involved collaborating with partners and colleagues in program development throughout the Asia Pacific.
+Brian’s understanding of effective leadership is deeply influenced by his time studying and/or working in Saint Louis, Washington, D.C., Seattle, Houston, and Vermont, in addition to learning languages and living/studying/working in the culturally vibrant, dynamic cities of Nanjing, Harbin, Shanghai, Beijing, Taipei, and Hanoi.
+His most recent position involved collaborating with partners and colleagues on interdisciplinary, experiential programs focused on critical global issues throughout the Asia Pacific.

 Ryan Goulart brings to think2perform first-hand knowledge and experience from the Millennial Generation under 30 years of age, an emerging, key stakeholder to leaders and their organizations.
 As Business Development and Research Associate, Ryan begins by gathering and assessing available data from clients, then blends into that data think2perform’s proprietary analysis of research into similar clients, as well as research from social media and other public sources.
 All to assist think2perform in developing tools or programs that effectively engage audiences to meet client needs.